ZivNesher/TheraHome/README.md

 ## Overview

 This project is a comprehensive user management and scan tracking application.
 It allows users to register, log in using email or Google Sign-In, and complete their profiles.
-Additionally, users can perform scans, save scan data, and view scan history.
+Additionally, users can perform scans, save scan data, and let their therapist view scan history.
 The application integrates with Firebase for authentication and real-time database functionalities.

 ## Features